Your badger lockdown stories

 Photo © @fatty231 on Twitter

-Do you share the love for badgers these members of our community have?
+Do you share our community's love for badgers?
 Join us for more badger chat over on Facebook, Instagram and Twitter as well as in our monthly newsletter, which you can sign up for here.

 Read next: COVID-19 Cub Rescue Challenge